Projects

 The FSM is equipped with a safety mechanism that rigorously regulates the state flow according to user specifications, incorporating a state recovery feature to address scenarios in which the entrance to the target state encounters failures.
 This framework is truly designed for embedded devices, streamlined interface with only two (2) public APIs while retaining essential features characteristic of a robust FSM implementation.

-Board Support Package (BSP) for PIC32 MCUs
+Newly support Board Support Package for Microchip PIC32MK.

 Developing a robust, reusable Hardware Abstraction Layer (HAL) and Board Support Package (BSP) represents a formidable undertaking.
 Yet, this is an ideal and effective method for microcontroller migration and the creation of new drivers.
 The versatility of this BSP, coupled with its generic HAL, proves invaluable, potentially affording companies significant reductions in development time.